February 19, 2021 — Categorized in:

 This page is regularly updated with new resources and information.

-According to the Health and Human Services Office of Minority Health, Black adults in the U.S. are more likely than white adults to report persistent symptoms of emotional distress, such as sadness, hopelessness and feeling like everything is an effort.
+According to the Health and Human Services Office of Minority Health, Black adults in the U.S. are more likely than white adults to report persistent symptoms of emotional distress, such as sadness, hopelessness, and feeling like everything is an effort.
 Black adults living below the poverty line are more than twice as likely to report serious psychological distress than those with more financial security.
-Additionally, members of the Black community face structural challenges accessing the care and treatment they need.
+Additionally, members of the Black community face structural challenges in accessing the care and treatment they need.
 Only one in three Black adults who need mental health care receive it.

 HELPFUL RESOURCES